cwu307/DrumPtDataset/Parameter_estimation/README.txt

 http://vicfirth.com/20-flam/
 http://vicfirth.com/31-drag/

-The extracted audio files are not included in this folder but can be made available upon request.

 Note that the annotated onset times have an approximately 512*3 samples difference if read by MATLAB audioread( ) function.
 This difference has be compensated in the MATLAB scripts.